Mike McGlinchey Jr.

-Michael A. McGlinchey Jr. (born c.
-1976) is an American college football coach.
-He is the assistant head football coach, co-defensive coordinator, and defensive line coach for the University of San Diego; a position he has held since 2023.
+Michael S. McGlinchey (born c.
+1977) is an American college football coach.
+He is the assistant head football coach,defensive coordinator, and defensive line coach for the University of San Diego; a position he has held since 2023.
 He was the head football coach for William Jewell College from 2020 to 2022.
 He also coached for New Hampshire, Princeton, Towson, North Carolina Central, Salisbury, Colorado Mines, and the Las Vegas Locomotives of the United Football League (UFL).
 He played college football for Towson as a guard and tight end.

 Personal life

 McGlinchey's father, Mike Sr., was the head football coach for Salisbury State University—now known as Salisbury University—from 1982 to 1986, Central Connecticut State University from 1987 to 1991, and Frostburg State University from 1992 to 1995.